Responses to the COVID-19 pandemic in October 2020: 20 October

 A new World Bank Group and UN Children's Fund (UNICEF) analysis indicated that the number of children in extreme poverty, i.e., 356 million globally before the COVID-19 pandemic began, will likely worsen significantly.
 The Department of Economic and Social Affairs, launching the 2020 The World’s Women: Trends and Statistics report, noted that the pandemic is stalling and/or reversing efforts to achieve gender equality.

 21 October

 A new ILO report warned that the COVID-19 pandemic had resulted in "government lockdowns, collapsed consumer demand, and disrupted imports of raw materials", heavily impacting the Asia Pacific garment industry.
 The UN trade and development body (UNCTAD), announcing its latest update, warned that global trade was frail, with an uncertain outlook.

 Reactions and measures in Africa

 Map of the WHO's regional offices and their respective operating regions.

 Reactions and measures in the Americas

 2 October

-United States President Donald J. Trump and First Lady Melania Trump test positive for COVID-19 and go into quarantine.
+United States President Donald Trump and First Lady Melania Trump test positive for COVID-19 and go into quarantine.